dawnarc/CV/README.md

 Industry category: Online game | Enterprise nature: Private | Scale: 20-99 | Monthly salary: Confidentiality

+Job description:
-Job description: Responsible for the development of a Next-Gen MMORPG mobile game, and an AAA open world ACT console game, all using Unreal Engine 4.
+Responsible for the development of a  Next-Gen MMORPG mobile game, and an AAA open world ACT video game, all using Unreal Engine 4.
+I was responsible for the development of core gameplay, underlying architecture, performance optimization and few TechArt work.
+Instructing subordinates who never used UE4.

 ##### Suzhou Snail Digital Technology Co., Ltd. | C++ Developer